alemart/opensurge/README.md

 | Equals (=)    | Take snapshot    |
 | F12           | Open the editor  |

-You can change the controls by hacking file *config/input.def*

 ## Advanced users

 ### How do I create a game?